header image oxidation numbers.

 recap of the terms oxidation and reduction, reducing agents and oxidising agents

-Ionic compounds contain metal and non-metal ions.
+Ionic compounds typically contain metal and non-metal ions.
 These ions are formed when the metal atoms are oxidised (lose electrons) and the non-metal atoms are reduced (gain electrons).
 The number of electrons lost or gained by the metal and non-metal atoms is simply the number needed to gain a stable octet of electrons (from gcse chemistry- 8 electrons in the outer electron shell).
 For example sodium chloride consists of sodium ions (Na+) and chloride ions (Cl-).
-The oxidation number for these ions is simply the number of electrons lost or gained to complete a stable octet of electron.
-So for sodium its oxidation number is +1 and for the chloride ion its oxidation state would be -1.
+The oxidation number for these two ions is simply the number of electrons lost or gained to complete a stable octet of electron.
+So for sodium its oxidation number is +1 and for the chloride ion its oxidation state or number would be -1.

 For other ionic compounds such as those which contain a group 2 metal such as Mg or Ca the oxidation state of the metal will be +2, for group 3 metals such as Al the oxidation state is always +3.